GET IN TOUCH

 What happens during an Iowa bank levy?

-An Iowa bank levy allows the Department of Revenue to freeze a bank account and collect funds to satisfy tax debt.
-A final notice is mailed before the levy begins, and the bank must temporarily hold the balance.
+An Iowa bank levy allows the Iowa Department of Revenue to freeze a bank account and collect funds to satisfy tax debt.
+A notice is mailed before the levy begins, and the bank must hold the balance.
 Money may be used to pay what is owed, including fees and penalties.
-Taxpayers can respond, file a form, or challenge if exempt benefits or protected assets are subject to levy.
+Taxpayers can respond, file a challenge, or contact the department to explore options such as a payment plan.

 How is a bank levy different from a lien or wage garnishment?

 A bank levy removes money directly from an account, while a lien places a claim against property or other assets until the debt is satisfied.
-Wage garnishment requires an employer to withhold wages and send them to the department or the Internal Revenue Service.
-Under Iowa law, each action has unique limits, forms, and defenses.
-Taxpayers should prepare, review their financial situation, and respond quickly to avoid frozen funds or garnished wages.
+Administrative wage garnishment requires an employer to withhold wages and send them to the department.
+Under Iowa law, each action has unique limits, procedures, and defenses.
+Taxpayers should review their financial situation and respond quickly to avoid frozen funds or garnished wages.

 What options do taxpayers have to stop a levy?